Wild T & The Spirit Band: History, Songs, Tours

 Wild T & The Spirit was formed in Toronto, Canada in 1990 when Springer brought together a lineup after years of playing Hendrix tributes in local clubs.
 Their musical style meshes blues, funk, soul and rock with Springer’s fierce guitar licks that channel influences ranging from Hendrix to Lenny Kravitz.

 The band is known for songs that blend emotion and imagination, taking audiences on a journey.
-Jeff Healey once remarked that “I followed him around like he was a Messiah, I probably learned more from Toney than anybody else, Toney’s been my idol for years.”
+Jeff Healey, the legendary Canadian blues guitarist, once remarked that “I followed him around like he was a Messiah, I probably learned more from Toney than anybody else, Toney’s been my idol for years.”
+While Toronto continues producing world-class musicians like Wild T & The Spirit and Jeff Healey, the city has also become a hotspot for other kinds of entertainment.

 Tony “Wild T” Springer

-Tony Springer grew up in Tunapuna, Trinidad, where he likely took his eventual stage name “Wild T”.
+Tony Springer grew up in Tunapuna, Trinidad, where he took his eventual stage name “Wild T” from his hometown.
 His exposure to Yes guitarist Steve Howe originally inspired Springer to pick up the guitar.

 Springer channelled this momentum into launching Wild T & The Spirit as his vehicle for songwriting and sharing his unique musical vision with the world.